sparkflows/sparkflows-docs/docs/hpe/admin-guide/keycloak_setup.rst

 ------

 #.
 You would need to have **Sparkflows Domain** available.
 #.
-Keycloak Login access with admin privilege.
+Keycloak login access with admin privilege.

 Setup Steps
 -------